 The transfer should not be recharacterised as a secured loan since that would place the transfer within the sphere of insolvency and its subsequent legal checks and constraints.
-This risk could materialise in the event that:
+This risk could materialise if:

 Pursuant to Article 2(2) of the Securitisation Regulation, an SSPE is an SPE that is established with the sole purpose of issuing securities collateralised by the transferred assets (receivables) and selling them to investors.
-In addition, pursuant to Article 4 of the Securitisation Regulation, an SSPE cannot be established in a third country that is listed as a high-risk and non-cooperative jurisdiction by the Financial Action Task Force (FATF) or that has not signed an agreement with a Member State to ensure compliance with the OECD’s Model Tax Convention and Agreement.
-Within said legal boundaries, the legal form of the SSPE is left to the discretion of the originator; the SSPE might take the form of a limited partnership, a limited liability company, a trust, or any other corporate form, depending on national specificities, such as the national legal and tax treatment of the SPE.
+In addition, pursuant to Article 4 of the Securitisation Regulation, an SSPE cannot be established in a third country that is listed as a high-risk jurisdiction.
+Within said legal boundaries, the legal form of the SSPE is left to the discretion of the originator; the SSPE might take the form of a limited partnership, a limited liability company, a trust or any other corporate form, depending on national specificities, such as the national legal and tax treatment of the SPE.

 SSPEs are typically structured as orphan limited liability companies.
 The SSPE’s activities are typically confined by negative covenants, which prohibit the entity from engaging in further activities, hiring employees, creating subsidiaries, incurring indebtedness, or granting securities beyond the scope of the securitisation transaction.
 SSPEs are typically off-balance sheet SPEs, which are thinly capitalised and have their assets segregated by transferring them to a trustee.
 This happens with the view of reducing the substantive consolidation risk, or the risk of piercing the corporate veil, as it is referred to in some EU jurisdictions where said doctrine applies, which permits the pooling of the assets and liabilities of distinct corporate entities.
 This doctrine may materialise in cases where the SSPE appears to have been structured in a fraudulent manner, as is the case where the SSPE is owned by or connected to the originator, and may allow domestic courts to disregard the legal separation of the corporate entities and treat them as one entity for liquidation purposes.

-A key consideration in securitisation transactions is ensuring that the transfer of the assets to the SSPE will be effected as a true sale or assignment or transfer with the same legal effect, in a manner that is enforceable against the vendor and any third party.
-EU securitisations may typically be structured as “true sale” securitisations, where the exposures are removed from the originator’s balance sheet and are effectively transferred to the SSPE, or as assignments of assets, where the originator’s beneficial rights, titles and interests in and to the exposures evidenced by the underlying contracts are legally transferred to the SSPE but the originator remains the holder of the legal title and the lender of record.
+A key consideration in securitisation transactions is ensuring that the transfer of the assets to the SPE will be affected as a true sale or assignment or transfer with the same legal effect, in a manner that is enforceable against the vendor and any third party.
+EU securitisations may typically be structured as “true sale” securitisations, where the exposures are removed from the originator’s balance sheet and effectively transferred to the SPE, or as assignments of assets, where the originator’s beneficial rights, titles and interests in and to the exposures evidenced by the underlying contracts are legally transferred to the SPE but the originator remains the holder of the legal title and the lender of record.

 Conflict of Laws

-The validity, perfection and enforceability of the transfer of financial assets are a matter of the applicable national law determined in accordance with national conflict of law rules, which, in turn, may depend on the types of assets being transferred.
+The validity, perfection and enforceability of the transfer of financial assets are matters of the applicable national law determined in accordance with national conflict of law rules, which, in turn, may depend on the types of assets being transferred.

 With regard to the assignment of, or security over, receivables, Article 14 of Regulation (EC) 593/2008 (Rome I Regulation) provides that: